Rajat1793/Gen_AI/README.md

 ## Topics Covered
 #### 🔹 Agentic AI:
 Its like creating an AI appliation on steroids which can help you create any appliaction and depoly it by using the local fucntion defined to perform specific tasks

+---

+# Day 4: Retrieval-Augmented Generation (RAG)

+This session focused on building intelligent systems that combine large language models with external knowledge sources to enhance response accuracy and relevance.

+## 🔍 Topics Covered

+- **Knowledge Source**: Understanding structured and unstructured data sources used to enrich model responses.
+- **Chunking**: Techniques to split large documents into manageable, semantically meaningful pieces.
+- **Vector Embedding**: Converting text chunks into numerical vectors using embedding models for semantic search.
+- **Vector DB**: Storing and querying embeddings efficiently using vector databases like FAISS or Pinecone.
+- **User Query**: Capturing and processing user input to retrieve relevant context.
+- **Retrieval**: Matching user queries with stored vectors to fetch the most relevant information for generation.

+> This foundation enables building smarter, context-aware AI applications that go beyond static knowledge.